Houghton Poultry Research Station: History

-The site became known in 1986 as the Houghton Laboratory of the Institute of Animal Health.
+The site became known in 1986 as the Houghton Laboratory of the Institute for Animal Health.
 The site closed in the 1992 due to budget realignments.
 It had been planned to close the site in August 1989.

 Research

 In 1949 it found a strain of Eimeria tenella known as the Houghton strain, which allowed the researchers to study the Eimeria lifecycle.
 The site also researched coccidiosis.